 Researching: Avoid leaving grants in Researching indefinitely — make a decision and move them forward or change the status to avoid backlog.

-Planned / In Progress: Every Planned opportunity should have at least one active Task tied to it such as drafting/writing tasks, internal approvals, and submission goals.
+Planned / In Progress: Every Planned opportunity should have at least one active Task tied to it, such as drafting/writing tasks, internal approvals, and submission goals.

 Awarded: Adding reporting Tasks immediately after marking a grant as Awarded ensures nothing is missed later.